Posts

 Image

 What if the depths of our inner world weren't a solitary landscape, but a rich territory we could genuinely share and explore with others?
 What if the felt sense —that subtle, quiet language of the body—was always in active, dynamic conversation with the spaces, people, and intricate systems we navigate daily?
 This expansive understanding is at the heart of two distinct yet deeply complementary approaches: HomeFocusing and Relational Whole Body Focusing .
 Both build on Eugene Gendlin's Focusing modality, and invite us into a profound way of being - an orientation to life that keeps us intimately connected to ourselves in context .
-HomeFocusing: Sensing Our Selves in Life's Living Systems HomeFocusing , developed by Annat Gal-on, a Focusing Coordinator and systemic constellations facilitator, arose from a clear need: to bring the power of Focusing beyond the therapy room and into the vibrant, messy, and beautiful complexity of real life.
-As Annat puts it, "HomeFocusing...
+HomeFocusing: Sensing Our Selves in Life's Living Systems 🧠 Note: No robots (or humans) were harmed in the making of this blog.
+This is one of a small number of articles where I’ve experimented with using AI to generate text—allowing my executive functioning to be reserved for other tasks.
+HomeFocusing , developed by Annat Gal-on, a Focusing Coo...

 Image